Assem-44/responder_machine/README.md

 ![can't display an image](images/flag.png)

-- And here you got the flag , and no need for fetching any tables.
+- And here you got the flag .

 - Congratulations , Assem_Ayman .